shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

 - validFor: ["gs-csv-test-12-direct"]
 - allowedApi: ["update_excel_data_v2","update_excel_data","get_excel_data"]
 - dateFormat, timeFormat and dateTimeFormat [Only used for excel sheet reading not for google sheet]
+- formatCellData
-- it will change \n to ; and , to ...
+    it will change \n to ; and , to ...
 - replaceCellString
     - It is used before other cell operation, so that if after cell replace empty row is there that can be removed
 - skipRowIndex